Sweet Corn Soup with Bacon and Potatoes

 To make this soup, first shuck the corn and try to remove as many of the silky threads as you can.
 I hold the cob vertically with my left hand and then slowly slice downward with the knife, keeping the knife at the base of the kernels.

 Transfer the broth to a large pot and strain out the corn cobs and vegetables.
-Those spent vegetables will go into the compost.
+Those spent vegetables are headed for compost.

 cooked vegetables in a sieve over a stock pot.